yuriescl/runoverssh/README.md

 ## Run Over SSH

-This program runs a BASH command/script over SSH in one or more hosts.
+This program runs a Bash command/script over ssh in one or more hosts.

 Bugs or Requests: yuriescl@gmail.com